adamkovesdi/drupalstack/README.md

-# Implementing Drupal hosting solutions
+# Implementing a Drupal hosting solution

+In this three part document I will outline how to create a hosting platform for Drupal, deploy Drupal using automation, and I will write a simple ruby application to monitor the status of a Drupal website.

 ## Creating a LAMP stack machine

 In order to be able to host Drupal one needs a machine/VM/cloud instance with a running webserver, PHP interpreter, and a database backend.
-In this document I will outline multiple ways to implement that solution.
+Multiple ways to implement the hosting platform:

-Components:
+- Vagrant VM
+- Single Docker image for the whole LAMP + Drupal stack
+- Docker compose set of images running components of the stack

+Components of the stack:
 - Apache 2 web server
 - PHP 7
 - MySQL database
+- Drupal

-### a) Vagrant box implementation
+### Vagrant box implementation

 LAMP stack machine is a Vagrant VM based on official Ubuntu Xenial image
 Vagrant file for setting up a new VM is present in [vagrant/Vagrantfile](vagrant/Vagrantfile)